puppetlabs/design-system/CONTRIBUTING.md

 - [ ] Have I written tests where appropriate?
 - [ ] Have my tests and linter passed locally?
+- [ ] Have I added my change to CHANGELOG.md?

 If the answer to these is "yes", you're ready to go!
 Once you've pushed your branch up to Github, you're ready to open a pull request.